Cerebellum-Network/contribute/Bugs/README.md

 Instead, send an email to security@cere.io, sharing your preferred contact method (email, telegram, discord, etc) along with your github handle.
 We will get back to you within 1 business day with confirmation of receiving your report and proposed next steps.
 [Learn more](https://www.notion.so/Responsible-Disclosure-Policy-ced2b2c1238f403e9f44b692f6e2c695?pvs=21).

+You might be contacted by someone on the security team:
+Chris Ward : @Calmrat on discord and other socials.

 Responsible disclosure includes adhering to strict confidentiality and not publishing sensitive information in public, on Github, or anywhere else that might compromise this program’s operational security.

-If you’re not sure, reach out via [security@cere.io](mailto:security@cere.io) with any questions.
+If you’re not sure, reach out via [security@cere.io](mailto:security@cere.io) with any questions, this is your securest line, until soon when we have a more secure decentralized solution.

 ### General Issues & Other Feedback
-For general feedback, share your discoveries using this form  ⇒ https://cere.network/feedback.
+For general feedback, share your discoveries using this form  ⇒ https://cere.network/feedback

-All other issues and feature requests should be submitted to Github:
+Report non security / high impact bugs, issues and feature requests should be submitted to Github:
 - https://github.com/orgs/Cerebellum-Network
 - https://github.com/cere-io